 Inspiration for Chocolate Peanut Butter Truffles

 And a final word about the origins of this recipe.
 A lovely woman from Milwaukee, who read about me in her local paper when I was in Wisconsin, on a book tour last fall, has generously sent me countless recipes from her collection, as she and I share a love of old-school sweets and treats.
 In fact, not only are these “truffles” inspired by a recipe she gave me, but the banana split cake that graced these pages in April was inspired by one of her’s as well.
-I adore twisting and tweaking old recipes and on the off chance you’re in possession of some oldies, but goodies, tucked away in a tin recipe box, or stuck in the junk drawer (no judgment) and are willing to share, I’d love to take a look and perhaps revamp for Mainstreet Magazine.
+I adore twisting and tweaking old recipes and on the off chance you’re in possession of some oldies, but goodies, tucked away in a tin recipe box, or stuck in the junk drawer (no judgment) and are willing to share, I’d love to take a look.

 Chocolate Peanut Butter Truffles Recipe